madebykind/madebykind-v3/content/blog/why-continuing-to-use-live-streaming-post-lockdown-could-be-positive-for-events.md

 card_colour: bg-sky text-green
 date: 2023-06-29T14:21:29.816Z
 draft: false
+cover_img:
+cover_img_alt:
-description: We've been thinking about what the future looks like for live streaming, will it completely cease as events come back again?
-Our gut feeling is no. Here's why...
+description: We’ve been thinking about what the future looks like for live streaming, will it completely cease as events come back again?
+Our gut feeling is no. Here's why…
 toc: false
 featured: false
 key_topic: Insights